 2. the finishes are very neat

 The seams made by the overlocker are very tidy and give a very professional look to your sewing project.
-It’s hard to say your sweatshirt is homemade; it can easily rival or even surpass those you would buy in stores.
+It's hard to say your sweatshirt is homemade; it can easily compete with or even surpass those you would buy in stores.

-And if you don’t have an overlocker... don’t worry!
-The sewing machine will be your ally but don’t forget to select a stretch stitch (otherwise your seams will break) such as the zigzag or lightning stitch.
+And if you don't have an overlocker... no worries!
+The sewing machine will be your ally but don't forget to select a stretch stitch (otherwise your seams will break) like the zigzag or lightning stitch.

 What should a seamstress put in her basket to sew a sweatshirt?